 At Orphan Relief and Rescue, we are committed to joining hands with governments in Liberia and Benin, other humanitarian organizations, communities, and the children themselves to eliminate injustice and see every child restored to their true value.
 Our vision of urban and rural Liberia and Benin by 2040 includes economically thriving families, boys and girls enjoying a childhood free from violence, successful African businesses supporting their communities, and nationwide awareness and demonstration of the value of children.

-We work to overcome injustice in the areas of abuse, neglect, and child-trafficking in the most underserved populations in Liberia and Benin, West Africa.
+We work to overcome injustice in the areas of abuse, neglect, and trafficking for underserved children in Liberia and Benin, West Africa.

 To end injustice and see every child restored to their true value.